All You Need to Know About “Well-Known Trademarks”

 iii.
 11 (9) – Conditions not required for well-known trademark registration

 It can thus be stated that for a trademark to be granted protection in India, it is not necessary that the mark owner has his business in India or its trademark is registered within India, nor is it required that the trademark is known to the masses as a whole.[iii]
-Thus, the particular provision provide for the concept of trans-border reputation of trademark.
+Thus, the particular provision provides for the concept of the trans-border reputation of the trademark.

 iv.
 11 (10) –Obligation on the Registrar

 It is an obligation on the registrar that in case of a dispute and/or infringement the registrar must protect the interest of the well-known trademark against the identical ones and also must take into consideration and notice the ill intention and malafide motive of the complainant or the opponent.